Day 38: This cup is the new covenant in my blood, which is poured out for you.

 Like apple and pear seeds, grape seeds do not produce genetically identical fruit as the parent plant.

-They are not “true to seed” and are best propagated by using cuttings or grafting rather than planting seeds.
-There are many methods of propagation, but they all include cutting a piece of a cane from a vine with the desired qualities of the new vine.
-The cuttings are usually collected just before winter pruning.
+They are not “true to seed,” so planting a grape seed from a beloved vine, will not produce the same kind of grapes!
+Vines are best propagated by using cuttings and grafting rather than planting seeds.
+There are many methods of propagation, but they all include cutting a piece of a cane from an existing vine which has the desired qualities of the new vine.

-For field propagation, the 6-8” cutting (which looks like a stick to the untrained eye) will be planted in the soil with the end of the cutting closest to the root of the vine pointing down.
+The 6-8” cutting (which looks like a dead stick to the untrained eye) is planted in the prepared soil with the end of the cutting, which was closest to the root of the vine, pointing down.
 The entire stick is then covered with a mound of dirt.
 In the spring, a small volcano of leaves will sprout out of the mound indicating that a root system has begun to grow.
 The leaves are left for the season as the roots get stronger.
-The following spring, the dirt is pulled away from the cutting just enough to graft a new scion onto the now-established, new rootstock.
-The scion carries the DNA of the specific grape varietal the winemaker wants to grow on this new vine.
-During this second spring, the new scion will push out some shoots and leaves, and these will form the basis for the new vine to grow.
-The fruit that will grow on this new vine will have the same genetics as the fruit that grew on the parent vine from which they collected the scion.
+A new root stock has been cultivated, and in a few short months, it will receive the tiny scion graft that will replicate the desired varietal.

 Reflection and Meditation